gabrielsoule/resonarium/README.md

 Many of the presets work best when used in conjunction with a MPE control device, such as a Ableton Push 3 or a Roli Seaboard.

 **This software is still in development.** The primary focus at present is stability and performance.
 Use at your own risk, and expect bugs or crashes.
+Some audio samples can be found [here](https://gabrielsoule.com/resonarium_samples.html).

-# Installation and Usage
+# Installation

 > [!NOTE]
 > This software has only been tested on Apple Silicon machines running MacOS.
 It should be able to compile on Windows machines that have been configured with the appropriate development environment (CMake).
 I do not have a Windows computer, so I am not sure if any additonal steps are needed to invoke the JUCE Cmake API on Windows.
 The instructions below only apply to MacOS devices, but should translate to Windows machines with any appropriate caveats.